reidgs/TerraBot/README.md

 ### Health Ping ###

-Because of the long lasting nature of this project it is possible that there may be unforeseen errors in your code which cause it to crash.
+Because of the long lasting nature of this project, it is possible that there may be unforeseen errors in your code which will cause it to crash.
 Crashed code means no control over the system and certain doom for your plants!
-In order to avoid this outcome we have included restart functionality.
+In order to avoid this outcome, we have included restart functionality.
-When the relay begins it will run your code and listen for a ping.
-If your ping is not heard within a set amount of time (default 60 min) it will assume your program has crashed and restart it automatically.
+When the relay begins, it will run your code and listen for a ping.
+If your ping is not heard within a set amount of time (default 60 min), it will assume your program has crashed and restart it automatically.

 ### Frequency ###